 A key general condition in order for you to receive benefits is that the service, supply, device, or drug must be medically necessary.
 Even a service, supply, device, or drug listed as otherwise covered in Details - Covered and Not Covered may be excluded if it is not medically necessary in the circumstances.
-Unless otherwise required by law, Wellmark determines whether a service, supply, device, or drug is medically necessary, and that decision is final and conclusive.
+Unless otherwise required by law, Wellmark determines whether a service, supply. device, or drug is medically necessary, and that decision is final and conclusive.
+Wellmark's medically necessary analysis and determinations apply to any service, supply, device, or drug including, but not limited to, medical, mental health, and chemical dependency treatment, as appropriate.
 Even though a provider may recommend a service or supply, it may not be medically necessary.

-A medically necessary health care service is one that a provider, exercising prudent clinical judgment, provides to a patient for the purpose of preventing, evaluating, diagnosing or treating an illness, injury, disease or its symptoms, and is:
+A medically necessary health care service is one that a provider, exercising prudent clinical judgment, provides to a patient for the purpose of preventing, evaluating, diagnosing or treating an illness, injury, disease or its symptoms, and satisfies all of the following criteria:

 - Provided in accordance with generally accepted standards of medical practice.
-Generally accepted standards of medical practice are based on: - Credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community; - Physician Specialty Society recommendations and the views of physicians practicing in the relevant clinical area; and - Any other relevant factors. - Clinically appropriate in terms of type, frequency, extent, site and duration, and
+Generally accepted standards of medical practice are based on: - Nationally recognized utilization management standards as utilized by Wellmark; or

-- considered effective for the patient's illness, injury or disease. - Not provided primarily for the convenience of the patient, physician, or other health care provider, and not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of the illness, injury or disease.
+- Wellmark's published Medical and Drug Policies as determined applicable by Wellmark; or - Credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community; or - Physician Specialty Society recommendations and the views of physicians practicing in the relevant clinical area. - Clinically appropriate in terms of type, frequency, extent, site and duration, and considered effective for the patient's illness, injury or disease, - Not provided primarily for the convenience of the patient, physician, or other health care provider, and - Not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of the illness, injury or disease.